 AI didn’t come up with the entire solution to my water heater recirculation problem in one go.
 The conversion started with what was burning so much natural gas.
 After I turned off recirculation, the next question was why that setting was enabled and how I could still get the benefits without running it 24/7.

 AI brought up wired buttons.
 I asked for a wireless alternative.
 AI gave me the smart switch.
-When I asked how I would power it, AI said to tap into 110V power.
+When I asked how I would power it, AI said to tap into 110V AC power.
 I read the switch’s manual, which said it could also use 12V DC.
-I asked AI whether that would be a better way.
+I asked AI whether 12V DC would be a better way.
 AI said “Yes!” although it didn’t give me this better way when I first asked.

 A full solution only emerged after these rounds of questions.